giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 Then, let's create a `GitRepository` resource that points to the repository.
 It's needed a `GitRepository` resource for every management cluster to manage.
 There, the address of the repository is configured.

-Now, we need to [create a secret](https://fluxcd.io/flux/cmd/flux_create_secret_git/) (we will refer to it as `GIT_CREDENTIALS_TOKEN`, please, replace with the chosen name) with the credentials to access the repository.
-This allows `Flux` to download the repository files in order to apply all resources.
-If your repository is public you don't need the secret and can delete the parameter `secret-ref` of the next command.
+Now, you need to [create a secret](https://fluxcd.io/flux/cmd/flux_create_secret_git/) (referred as `GIT_CREDENTIALS_TOKEN`) with the credentials to access the repository.
+It enables `Flux` to download the repository files in order to apply all resources.
+In case your repository is public you don't need the secret and can delete the parameter `secret-ref` of the next command.

-This process is different depending on the git platform used (ssh-keys, token, user/password).
+__Note__: This process is different depending on the git platform used (ssh-keys, token, user/password).
 Check documentation of every provider to create the secret.

 ```sh
 export YOUR_REPO_URL="https://github.com/<your_org>/<your_repo>.git"